Senior-Design-ZotPonics/ZotPonicsRaspPi/README.md

 # ZotPonicsRaspPi Quick Start
-This is the code for the raspberry pi systems designs of the Smart Hydroponics System, ZotPonics.
+This is the code for the Raspberry Pi Systems Design portion of the Smart Hydroponics System, ZotPonics.

 ## Authors
-Sidney Lau: B.S.
+[Sidney Lau](https://www.linkedin.com/in/sidney-lau/): B.S.
 Computer Science and Engineering Major, Class of 2020, University of California, Irvine

 [Owen Yang](https://www.linkedin.com/in/owen-yang-200989138/): B.S.
 Computer Science and Engineering Major, Class of 2020, University of California, Irvine
 *********************
-# Sections
+# Table of Contents
 1. [Set-Up](#set-up)
 2. [Running ZotPonics Raspberry Pi Code](#running-zotponics-raspberry-pi-code)
 3. [Testing](#testing)
 4. [Documentation on Important Functions](#documentation-on-important-functions)
 5. [Wiki](#wiki)

 # Set-Up
 This code was developed with Python 3.7.2
-This code is for the local version of ZotPonics.
-That means that the database is hosted locally with SQLITE.
-All the code for the local version referring to is in the `local_version` folder.

 The code for the non-local version is included in this root folder.
 It uses PythonAnywhere to store our database and manage our APIs.

-Make sure that you have the following Python libraries installed:
-1. sqlite3
-2. Adafruit_DHT
-3. Flask (Only needed for local version)

-Make sure you also set up the `zotponics.db` database (see below for more details)

-**Set up Flask (For running local version)**

-To get the Flask library run this in the terminal:
+There is a bash script that you can run to automatically set-up this repository.
+If you run it successfully, you can skip steps 1 and 2.
+To run the bash script open the terminal on the Raspberry Pi and run:
 ```
-pip install flask
+./setup.sh
 ```

-**Set up Adafruit_DHT11 (Temperature and Humidity Sensor)**
+**1. Set up Adafruit_DHT11 (Temperature and Humidity Sensor)**

 To get the Adafruit_DHT library run this in the terminal:
 ```